3 Common Risks the Day After Easter

 Easter is a big weekend, but there are 51 other weeks in the year, loaded with hope and potential.
 Next Sunday is just as important when it comes to the potential for life change.

-Your post-Easter leadership stamina and resilience are more important right now than you may know.
+Your post-Easter leadership stamina and resilience is more important right now than you may know.
 The enemy would love for you to let up, lose your joy, or maybe even temporarily “give up.”

 My prayer is that you are greatly encouraged and filled with hope for the weeks and months to come!

-An encouraged hope-filled spirit is sustained in part by protecting yourself from unintentionally falling prey to common dangers right after Easter.
+An encouraged hope-filled spirit is sustained in part by protecting yourself from unintentionally falling prey to common risks right after Easter.

-Guard yourself and your church against these three dangers:
+Guard yourself and your church against these three major risks:

 The better choice is to thank God for His work in other churches and focus on gratitude for every good thing that happened on Easter at your church.